HVML/PurC/README.md

-The original design goal of HVML is to allow developers who are familiar with C/C++, Python, or other programming languages to easily develop GUI applications by using Web front-end technologies (such as HTML/SVG, DOM and CSS), instead of using JavaScript programming language in the browser or Node.js.
+The original design goal of HVML is to allow developers who are familiar with C/C++, Python, or other programming languages to easily develop GUI applications by using Web front-end technologies (such as HTML/SVG, DOM and CSS), instead of using JavaScript programming language in a web browser or Node.js.

 We achieved this design goal and also designed HVML as a new-style and general-purpose programming language.
-Now, we can not only use HVML as a programming language to rapidly develop GUI applications based on Web front-end technology in the C/C++ runtime environment, but also use HVML as a general script language.
+Now, we can not only use HVML as a programming language to rapidly develop GUI applications based on Web front-end technologies in the C/C++ runtime environment, but also use HVML as a general script language.

 ### Problems

-With the development of Internet technology and applications, the Web front-end development technology around HTML/CSS/JavaScript has evolved rapidly.
+With the development of Internet and applications, the Web front-end development technologies around HTML/CSS/JavaScript has evolved rapidly.
 Since 2019, frameworks based on virtual DOM (Document Object Model) technology have been favored by front-end developers, such as [React.js] and [Vue.js].